SiIvaGunner-Database/Rip-Template-Generator/README.md

-# Rip Template Generator
+# Rip Template Generator (Deprecated)

-Generates the template for a rip article from a given video ID.
-This is a work in progress and will eventually be implemented into a future project.
+An HTML form that generates the template for a rip article based on the given video ID.
+This version is outdated; the current version can be found in the [SiIvaGunner Database](https://github.com/AAAAAAidan/SiIvaGunner-Database).

 ### External Links